pegasus-isi/jetstream-pegasus/README.md

 To bootstrap the master VM:

   - Base OS should be CentOS 7
+  - Attached an extra volume if you need the disk space
   - Log in to the VM as root
   - Check out this git repo into /srv/jetstream-pegasus
   - ./bootstrap-master.sh